todogroup/todogroup.org/content/en/blog/announcing-new-ospo-guide-creating-oss-commercial-ecosystems.md

 * How to build an open source ecosystem
 * Example: Google Open Source Office

 TODO OSPO guides transfer the knowledge from a wide range of OSPO initiatives across organizations.
-Take a look at [*Creating Open Source Commercial Ecosystsems*](https://todogroup.org/guides/os-commercial-ecosystem/)  and learn from well-known senior OSPO leaders working at Dropbox, Google, or VMWare.
+Take a look at [*Creating Open Source Commercial Ecosystsems*](https://todogroup.org/guides/os-commercial-ecosystem/)  and learn from well-known senior OSPO leaders working at Dropbox, Google, and VMWare.